 While units may behave homogeneously at the initial stress level $s_1$, elevated stress $s_2$ on the second phase of the experiment can trigger diverse aging mechanisms, causing units from the same production batch to exhibit considerably different failure behavior.
 In order to capture such latent heterogeneity, the population at the second phase $s_2$ is modeled using a finite mixture of $m$ subgroups, each characterized by its own failure behavior, with mixing proportions $\pi_1, \pi_2, \ldots, \pi_{m-1}, \pi_m$, where $\pi_m = 1 - \sum\limits_{j=1}^{m-1} \pi_j$.

-To describe the failure behavior across both stress levels within a unified framework, we adopt the failure-rate based SSALT model of \cite{kateri2015}, which, unlike the cumulative exposure model \citep{sedyakin1966, nelson1980} considered by \cite{lu2025}, specifies the overall hazard function directly in piecewise form.
+To describe the failure behavior across the stress levels within a unified framework, we adopt the failure-rate based SSALT model (see \cite{kateri2015}) which unlike the CE model (see \citep{sedyakin1966, nelson1980}) considered by \cite{lu2025} specifies the overall failure-rate function in piecewise form.
 A mixture of hazard rates at the second stress level is a natural consequence of the finite mixture structure.
 Since each $j$-th cluster has a hazard $h_{2j}(t)$ with probability $\pi_j$, the total hazard at second phase $s_2$ is the mixture-weighted sum $\sum\limits_{j=1}^{m} \pi_j h_{2j}(t)$ \citep{mclachlan2000}.
-Under the failure-rate based $h$-SSALT model assumptions, the hazard function associated with the time-to-failure of the test units is given by
+Under the failure-rate based $h$-SSALT model assumptions, the failure-rate function associated with the time-to-failure of the test units is given by